-If you do not prefix a Sybase database object with its schema name in a SQL statement within a PL/SQL block, the following error message occurs:
+If you do not prefix a Sybase database object with its schema name in a SQL statement within a PL/SQL block, an error is returned.

-'''

 ORA-6550 PLS-201 Identifier table_name must be declared.

-'''

 Change the SQL statement to include the schema name of the object.